Skip to content

 The third inconsistency shifts the mental model.
 The buyer moves from “evaluating this vendor’s merits” to “watching for problems.”
 This shift is the critical inflection point, and it usually happens subconsciously.

-Once the buyer is in “watching for problems” mode, every subsequent interaction is filtered through a skeptical lens.
-The AE’s enthusiastic demo feels like overselling.
-The case study feels curated to hide weaknesses.
-The pricing discussion feels evasive.
-None of these perceptions may be fair - but they’re downstream consequences of the trust decay that started with small, uncorrected inconsistencies.
+Once the buyer is in “watching for problems” mode, every subsequent interaction is filtered through a skeptical lens. evasive.
+None of these perceptions may be fair, but they are downstream consequences of the trust decay.

 Research from Bain & Company on B2B purchase decisions shows that “perceived vendor consistency” is the third most important factor in B2B buying decisions, behind only “fit for stated need” and “price” (Bain B2B Buying Behavior Study, 2024).
 It outranks product features, brand recognition, and personal relationships.